COLLABORATORY

 Participants in the course ‘Regenerative agriculture and holistic management’ at Bäckedals folkhögskola through soil celebrations and storying workshops conducted by Germund Sellgren.

-Thomas Hahn, fresearcher in ecological economics at Stockholm Resilience Centre, in the seminar ‘Ecological Economics, Soil Care, and Homemaking in Times of Transition‘.
+Thomas Hahn, researcher in ecological economics at Stockholm Resilience Centre, in the seminar ‘Ecological Economics, Soil Care, and Homemaking in Times of Transition‘.

 Mathilda Tham, design researcher at Linneaus University, in the seminar ‘Ecological Economics, Soil Care, and Homemaking in Times of Transition‘.